 Fusible link temperature rating for fire dampers shall be 165 degrees F, or 50 degrees F above the highest duct system temperature, whichever is greater.

 ENGINEER MUST EDIT THE SPECIFICATION TO INCLUDE THE PROJECT SPECIFIC REQUIREMENTS FOR SMOKE AND COMBINATION FIRE/SMOKE DAMPERS.
-INCLUDE INFORMATION ON REMOTE AND/OR LOCAL OVERRIDES, PRIMARY/SECONDARY HEAT SENSING DEVICE TEMPERATURE SET POINTS, MANUAL OR AUTOMATIC RESET FEATURES, pneumatic or electric actuators (note the text below specifies pneumatic actuators), and OTHER REQUIRED FUNCTIONS, As WELL AS A SEQUENCE OF OPERATION FOR EACH SMOKE AND FIRE / SMOKE DAMPER TYPE.
+INCLUDE INFORMATION ON REMOTE AND/OR LOCAL OVERRIDES, PRIMARY/SECONDARY HEAT SENSING DEVICE TEMPERATURE SET POINTS, MANUAL OR AUTOMATIC RESET FEATURES, and OTHER REQUIRED FUNCTIONS, As WELL AS A SEQUENCE OF OPERATION FOR EACH SMOKE AND FIRE / SMOKE DAMPER TYPE.
+New Pneumatic actuators shall only be permitted when replacing existing pneumatic actuators for maintenance applications.

 Smoke Dampers and Combination Fire/Smoke Dampers